Large truck accidents are vastly different from collisions involving average passenger vehicles—from their size to the complex laws involved.

 The sooner you speak with an attorney, the sooner they can begin their investigation to preserve crucial evidence.
 In addition, once a lawsuit is filed, the process of legal discovery is equally important to the outcome of your case.
 At this time, your lawyer may request evidence and information from the defense and directly question the truck driver.
-For example, an experienced lawyer knows how to dig into a driver's records and obtain information about their training, employment history, and medical history.
+For example, an experienced lawyer knows how to dig into a driver's records and obtain information about their training, employment history, and accident history.

 In a typical car accident, it is fairly easy to determine the party that is liable for financial reparations.
 This is not true in commercial truck accident cases.
 In fact, there are often many possible defendants and a complicated web of liability.

 Insurance considerations in a truck accident are also very different from a standard car accident.
 A trucking company is required to carry insurance, but the insurer has no obligation to reveal how much coverage there is until litigation begins.
 Another unique aspect of commercial truck insurance relates to the MSC90 endorsement, which states that an insurance company must provide coverage even to vehicles that are not listed on a policy.
 While such legal intricacies may sound confusing to the average person, they are routine matters to a truck accident attorney.
 If you have questions, our law firm can help.
 Call now.